 Emerging Trends: Internet of Things (IoT)

 In this article, Questia Group focuses on the concept of the Internet of Things, namely on the key motivations and barriers for adopting this approach in our cities, homes and everyday lives.
-Our research was made through an online survey on our platform http://questia.ro covering 534 respondents.
+Our research was made through an online survey on our platform http://questia.ro covering 534 respondents, with a plus or minus 4% margin of error.
 The survey was active between 20 and 21 April 2017.
 Our findings are presented below.

 The concept of the ‘Internet of Things’ (IoT) refers to the networked interconnection of everyday objects, equipped with ubiquitous intelligence, which leads to a highly distributed network of devices communicating with human beings as well as other devices.